RetroDECK/ES-DE/THEMES-DEV.md

     - Minimum value is `0.1` and maximum value is `1`
     - Default is `0.5`
 * `reflectionsFalloff` - type: FLOAT
-    - Defines the opacity falloff for the reflections, starting from the base opacity value.
-Setting this property to `1` will fade the bottom of the reflection to complete transparency.
-Setting it above `1` will lead to a more aggressive falloff.
+    - Defines the reflections opacity falloff, starting from the item's base opacity and ending at complete transparency.
+The value is set relative to the item height, so `1` will fade the bottom of the item to full transparency, `2` will fade to full transparency at half the item height and `0.5` will place the full transparency point at twice the item height.
-    - Minimum value is `0` and maximum value is `5`
+    - Minimum value is `0` and maximum value is `10`
     - Default is `1`
 * `unfocusedItemOpacity` - type: FLOAT
     - Sets the opacity for the items that are not currently focused.